Showing posts with label Confident Woman. Show all posts

 Semi formal

-Follow the same rules as formal dressing when choosing your shoes, handbag and jewelry.
+Follow the same rules as formal dressing when choosing your shoes, handbag, and jewelry.

 Weddings